Timothy T. Taylor Home Page

 In March 1999, spent a week in Japan giving lectures and participating in discussions with government and business leaders on trade policy at the invitation of the U.S. Information Agency.
 One lecture from the trip can be viewed using RealPlayer at www.coara.or.jp/~fac/video/taylor-e.ram.

 Member of Advisory Committee for the Center for Labor Policy, based at the Humphrey Institute of Public Affairs at the University of Minnesota from 1997 to 2004.
-Primary responsibilities are attending semi-annual board meetings and judging annual essay contests.
+Primary responsibilities were attending board meetings and judging essay contests.

 Member of the Program Committee for the American Economic Association/Allied Social Science Associations national meetings, for the 1995 meetings in Washington, D.C., and for the 1996 meetings in San Francisco.
 Responsible for coordinating how 550-650 proposals for papers and sessions would be handled.